2025–26 Al-Nassr FC season

-The 2025–26 season is Al-Nassr's 50th consecutive season in the top flight of Saudi football and 70th year in existence as a football club.
-The club is participating in the Pro League, the King's Cup, the AFC Champions League Two, and the Super Cup.
+The 2025–26 season was Al-Nassr's 50th consecutive season in the top flight of Saudi football and 70th year in existence as a football club.
+The club participated in the Pro League, the King's Cup, the AFC Champions League Two, and the Super Cup.

+On 21 May 2026, Al-Nassr were officially crowned champions of the 2025–26 Saudi Pro League after an 4–1 home win against Damac on the final matchday.
+This was their 11th league title in the club's history, and their first since the 2018–19 season.

 Overview

 On 2 June 2025, Al-Nassr made their first signing when they signed young midfielder Abdulmalik Al-Jaber.
 Ali Lajami joined rivals Al-Hilal on a free transfer on 27 May.
 On 6 July 2025, Jhon Durán was loaned to Süper Lig club Fenerbahçe.

 This season saw the appointment of a new head coach Jorge Jesus on 14 July 2025 after the termination of Stefano Pioli's contract.
 Al-Nassr signed Nader Al-Sharari on a free transfer on 16 July 2025.
 Al-Nassr signed João Félix from Chelsea and Iñigo Martínez from Barcelona on 29 July and 9 August respectively.